elastic/integrations/packages/azure_logs/docs/README.md

 ## Setup

-Before adding the integration, you must complete the following tasks.
+Before adding the integration, complete the following tasks.

 ### Create an Event Hub

-The event hub receives the logs exported from the Azure service and makes them available for the Elastic Agent to read.
+The Event Hub receives the logs exported from the Azure service and makes them available for the Elastic Agent to read.

 Here's a high-level overview of the required steps: